Sakrac/x65/README.md

 * C style scoping within '{' and '}' with local and pool labels respecting scopes.
 * Conditional assembly with if/ifdef/else etc.
+* Recursible macro support
 * Assembler directives representing a variety of features.
-* Local labels can be defined in a number of ways, such as leading period (.label) or leading at-sign (@label) or terminating dollar sign (label$).
+* Local labels can be defined in a number of ways, such as leading period (.label) or leading at-sign (@label) or terminating dollar sign (label$), and leading colon for merlin (:label).
 * String Symbols system allows building user expressions and macros during assembly.
 * Reassignment of symbols and labels by default.
-* No indentation required for instructions, meaning that labels can't be mnemonics, macros or directives.
+* No indentation required for instructions, meaning that labels can't be mnemonics, macros or directives (merlin requires indentation).
 * Supporting the syntax of other 6502 assemblers (Merlin syntax requires command line argument, -endm adds support for sources using macro/endmacro and repeat/endrepeat combos rather than scoeps).
-* Apple II GS executable output.
+* Apple II GS executable output (relocatable executable).

 ## Features